s03ram/Music-Shoppy/README.md

 # Music-Shoppy
 School projet using DB, Flask and Jinja
+Not secured but fun using of Python and SQLite

 ### Contact section
 File config.py not commited because it contains personal info.